danielbereza50/Career_Projects/UI-UX/Readme.md

 	Kerning deals with the space between two characters or letters.

 	Redesign or glaring issues?

+ 	when building landing page design, break on the exact words from the mockup

 	For a pet-related website like "Perfect Pet Treatment," you'll want a color palette that reflects a sense of warmth, trust, and playfulness, while still maintaining a professional and approachable appearance.
 Here's a suggested color palette:

 	    Primary Color: #FFA500 (Orange)
 	    Orange is associated with enthusiasm, energy, and friendliness.
 It can evoke feelings of happiness and joy, making it a great choice for a pet-related website.

 	    Secondary Color: #4CAF50 (Green)
 	    Green represents nature, growth, and health.
 It can symbolize a caring and nurturing environment, which aligns well with pet care and treatment.